Marchenko-Pastur Law for Tyler's M-estimator: Introduction

 The rest of the paper is organized as follows.
-In Section~\ref{sec:background} we provide the definition of Tyler's and Maronna's M-estimators and state some of their properties, such as existence and uniqueness, and we introduce their representations as linear combinations of $\bx_i\bx_i^T$.
-In Section~\ref{sec:main} we present the main results that when the data set is i.i.d. sampled from the Gaussian distribution $N(\b0,\bI)$, properly scaled Tyler's and Maronna's M-estimators converge to $\bS_n$ in operator norm, and the limiting empirical spectral density of Tyler's M-estimator follows the Mar\v{c}enko-Pastur law.
-We also extend the result to elliptical distributions for Tyler's M-estimator and non-isotropic Gaussian distributions for Maronna's M-estimator.
+In Section~\ref{sec:tyler} we introduce the representation of Tyler's M-estimator as a linear combination of $\bx_i\bx_i^\top$ and present the main result that when the data set is i.i.d. sampled from the Gaussian distribution $\mathcal{N}(\b0,\bI)$, a properly scaled Tyler's is asymptotically equivalent to $\bS_n$ in the sense that $\|p\hat{\Sigma}-\bS_n\|\rightarrow 0$.
+As a result, the spectral distribution of Tyler's M-estimator converges weakly to the Mar\v{c}enko-Pastur distribution.
+We also extend the result to elliptical distributions.
 The technical proofs are given in Section~\ref{sec:proof}.
+While some Lemmas and technical proofs are also used by Couillet et al.~\cite{Couillet2013,Couillet2013_2} (for example, Lemma~\ref{lemma:deri} and the analysis in the proof of Theorem~\ref{thm:norm} are similar to Couillet et al. \cite[Lemma 2, Theorem 1]{Couillet2013} and Couillet et al. \cite[Lemma 6]{Couillet2013_2}, we still include them for the completeness of the paper.

-As for notations, we will use $c, c', C, C'$ to denote any fixed constants as $p,n\rightarrow\infty$ (though they may depend on $y$).
+As for notations, we use $c, c', C, C'$ to denote any fixed constants as $p,n\rightarrow\infty$ (though they may depend on $y$).
 Depending on the context, they might denote different values in different equations.